Now some uniform basics that are league wide:

 As much as I prefer their previous logo and jersey design to what they have now, I suppose the new logo and jersey are growing on me, or maybe I am just getting used to them.
-But if it was up to me I’d go back to their old logo, but use the lighter aqua and orange colors of their current design.
+But if it was up to me I’d go back to their old logo, but use the lighter colors of their current design, maybe make the aqua a little more green than what it was changed to.
 I really don’t have a problem with their current number font or emphasis on white in the uniform, so that’s reflected here.
 I’d also keep their previous wordmark over the new one, which is very bland, and likewise drop the wordmark from the back of the pants where it looks like a tramp stamp.

 New England Patriots:

 I do like a lot about their current look, but the navy is so bland and boring.
 Just swap out the navy jerseys for red and I think you really have something.
 Likewise drop the navy pants when they go with white jerseys just doesn’t look right, so keep silver pants with the red or white jerseys and I think it upgrades things a lot.

 New York Jets: